nithinhm/vtu-marks-scraper-analyzer/README.md

 - Supports automation using Selenium WebDriver
 - Handles the USN entry and CAPTCHA verification automatically
 - Processes the collected data to generate an Excel file
-- Provides an easy-to-use command-line interface (CLI)
+- Provides an easy-to-use graphical-user interface (GUI)
 - Handles common errors.
 If the number of retries crosses the set limit, the data collected till that point will be saved.

 ## Prerequisites